Mimi-CENT/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
-Collection of SQL and Excel projects showcasing data cleaning, transformation, analysis, and visualisation.

 # Data Analysis Projects

 This repository contains a collection of my data analysis projects using SQL and Excel.
 The projects focus on data cleaning, transformation, querying, and generating insights from structured datasets.